seepiol/raspyswitch/README.md

-# raspyswitch
+# RasPySwitch
-Flask web app that control a servo installed on a light switch by the raspberrypi
+Flask Web Application that allows the control of a servomotor installed on a light switch controlled by a raspberry pi